google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

     </fancy-tabs>

-Notice our component is able to handle different configurations, but the composed DOM remains the same.
+Notice our component is able to handle different configurations, but the flattened DOM tree remains the same.
 We can also switch from `<button>` to `<h2>`.
 This component was authored to handle different types of children...just like `<select>` does!

 ## Styling  {: #styling}